 Membership in the Homeless Alliance of Rutherford County is open to interested individuals and relevant organizations, including – but not limited to – nonprofit homeless assistance providers, victim service providers, faith-based organizations, governments, businesses, advocates, public housing agencies, school districts, social service providers, mental health agencies, hospitals, colleges and universities, affordable housing developers, law enforcement and organizations that serve veterans.
 The Community Development Department represents the Mayor on the HARC Executive Committee.
 Find out more about HARC here or on Facebook.

 The general membership of the Homeless Alliance of Rutherford County (HARC) meets quarterly.

-- Meetings are held at City Hall, 111 West Vine Street, at 2 p.m.
+- Meetings are held in the Council Chamber at City Hall, 111 West Vine Street, at 2 p.m.

 In 2006, the task force developed a document, The Strategic Framework for Ending Chronic Homelessness in Murfreesboro, which is the city’s 10-year blueprint for meeting the challenge of chronic homelessness.
 The plan was updated in 2015.
 You may also be interested in Opening Doors, the national plan for ending homelessness issued by the United States Interagency Council on Homelessness.